Alter-G Anti Gravity Treadmill

 Space age technology originally developed by NASA is being used at Active Ennis Leisure Complex in County Clare to help improve recovery times, increase mobility and lessen the chance of future injury for athletes and patients.
 Active Ennis Leisure Complex is the only facility in the Mid West Region to provide public access to an anti-gravity Alter-G treadmill which has previously been used by internationally renowned sports stars such as former Irish rugby international Brian O’Driscoll, Barcelona footballer Luis Suarez, multiple tennis Grand Slam champion Rafa Nadal and Irish Olympian Derval O’Rourke.It’s more widely used across the United States where it is a regular feature of the recovery process for injured professional basketballers and American Footballers.

 The antigravity treadmill relies on advanced air pressure technology, which, after calibrating the user’s weight, reduces the load and impact on legs and joints at anywhere between 20 and 100 percent of the user’s body weight to allow them to walk or run.
 Click on the video below to play.

 Physiotherapists throughout the world have hailed the treadmill for its role in expediting rehabilitation for athletes overcoming lower leg injuries, or for patients with a variety of medical conditions such as Strokes, Parkinson’s Disease and total knee and hip joint replacements.

-“We are delighted to expand our offering by providing this new facility in conjunction with an in-house consultant physiotherapist,” commented Tim Forde, Active Ennis General Manager.
+“We are delighted to expand our offering by providing this new facility” commented Tim Forde, Active Ennis General Manager.